ecomfe/tempad-dev/README.md

 You can also register the plugin into our [plugin registry file](https://github.com/ecomfe/tempad-dev/blob/main/plugins/available-plugins.json) so that your plugin can be installed by name directly.
 Come and [add your own awesome plugin](https://github.com/ecomfe/tempad-dev/edit/main/plugins/available-plugins.json)!

 > [!NOTE]
-> Plugin file must be a valid ES module and have a named export `plugin`.
+> Plugin file must be a valid ES module and have the plugin object as the `default` export.

 Currently, we support three plugin hooks: